 Desert and semi-desert covers most of the country, but Namibia is far from devoid of life.
 The wetter northern strip hosts Etosha, one of Africa’s premier national parks, brimming with lions, rhinos and elephants, while the rivers – including the majestic Zambezi – mark the nation’s northern and southern borders and promise glorious sunsets and exotic birdlife.

-To celebrate the release of The Rough Guide to Namibia, author Sara Humphreys has picked fifteen of the country’s most incredible landscapes.
+Here author of The Rough Guide to Namibia, Sara Humphreys, picks fifteen of the country’s most incredible landscapes.

 1. Dead Vlei in Namib-Naukluft National Park

 Featured in many a wildlife documentary, the giant sculpted apricot dunes round Sossusvlei are justifiably one of the country’s major attractions.
 Not only are they extremely high, but they magically change colour in the early morning and late afternoon light.

 At the foot of “Big Daddy” – the area’s tallest dune, and a deceptively long climb – lies Dead Vlei, an eerie, white clay pan dotted with skeletal trees several hundred years old.

 More than 450 bird species inhabit the lush, sub-tropical Zambezi Region, Namibia’s curious panhandle that stretches across the top of Botswana.